 We thought Nanit did a fantastic job making their baby monitor super easy and intuitive to set up, from the included mounting hardware to the cord covers and instructions, everything was very thoughtful.

-The Nanit app is a powerful companion, offering complete control over the camera unit while streaming high quality video over both WiFi and 4G/5G cellular networks.
-We found the app easy to use, very stable (tested on Android and iOS), and we loved the Nanit Insights for its sleep-related metrics.
+The Nanit app is a powerful companion, offering complete control over the camera unit while streaming high-quality video over both WiFi and 4G/5G cellular networks.
+We found the app easy to use, and very stable (tested on Android and iOS), and we loved the Nanit Insights for its sleep-related metrics.

 We also love the style and simplicity of all of the Nanit components, and the accessories (smart sheets, multi-stand, Breathing Wear) were easily integrated and worked quite well.